More people are surviving cancer than ever before.

 For example, the breast cancer drug tamoxifen – arguably one of the most important cancer drugs of all time – was developed with the aid of animal research.
 Over the years, it has saved hundreds of thousands of women’s lives.

 The development of antibody treatments for cancer has also relied on animal research.
 Antibodies are molecules designed to recognise and target cancer cells, and early research in mice helped to find a way to produce large enough quantities of these molecules to be used to treat patients.

 Antibodies can now be made in industrial quantities without using animals, and these treatments are used for several types of cancer.
 The breast cancer drug trastuzumab (Herceptin) is one example, and antibodies such as rituximab (Mabthera) are used to treat leukaemia and lymphoma with impressive results.

 This story is repeated time and time again with other advances in cancer research.

 Animal studies showed the benefits of radiotherapy in the early days of cancer research, and surgical techniques such as keyhole surgery were first tested in animals.
 Even prevention strategies such as the cervical cancer vaccine have relied on animal research, and studies in animals continue to be vital in bringing benefits to cancer patients and saving lives around the world.

-To give just one demonstration of the importance of animal research, survival from childhood cancer has rocketed from just a quarter of children surviving the disease in the late 1960s to more than three quarters surviving today.
+To give just one demonstration of the importance of animal research, survival from childhood cancer has rocketed from just a quarter of children surviving the disease in the late 1960s to more than eight in ten surviving today.
 This amazing progress is a direct result of treatments developed through studies in animals.

 A better future thanks to animal research